 4. The Porch Light

-Yes, your porch light could be the reason the bees won’t leave your house.
+Yes, your porch light could be why bees won’t leave your house.
 Bees belong to the class of insects that become dormant at night.
-Your porch light could alter their normal reaction to positive phototactic making them remain attracted to the light.
+Your porch light could alter their typical reaction to positive phototactic, making them remain attracted to the light.

 5. Former Beehives

 You can use different approaches to get the bees away from your house.
-Either you can choose to apply the natural methods that will not harm the bees but force them to relocate.
-Or, you can engage experts in bees control who will apply tough measures to either relocate or kill them.
+You can apply natural methods that will not harm the bees but force them to relocate.
+Or, you can engage experts in bee control who will employ other measures to relocate or kill them.

-First, let’s look at the home remedies you can apply naturally and keep bees away from the porch, balcony, or house at large.
+Some home remedies you can apply naturally and keep bees away from the porch, balcony, or house at large include the following:

 1. Essential Oils

-Spray your home compound with a concoction of essential oils.
-You can combine the oils to form a mixture of a strong acidic liquid for it to be effective.
+Spray your compound with a concoction of essential oils.
+You can combine the oils to form a strong acid for it to be effective.